 Created in 2017, Decentraland is one of the older projects that has taken time to get recognition.
-Although MANA’s performance hasn’t been something to write home about, its market cap impressively stands at $2.28 billion as of May, making it the second-largest metaverse token by market cap.
-Like many, if not most, cryptocurrencies, MANA is down significantly since the beginning of the year, but it’s up over 8% compared to a year ago.
+Although MANA’s performance hasn’t been something to write home about, its market cap impressively stands at $952.32 million as of March 9, making it the third-largest metaverse token by market cap.

 4. Highstreet (HIGH)

-The project is backed by the tech company HTC and, in August 2021, raised $5 million.
-Its market cap as of May 2022 is over $24.68 million.
+The project is backed by the tech company HTC, and in August 2021, it raised $5 million.
+Its market cap as of March 9 is $57.07 million.

 5. Floki Inu (FLOKI)

-Yes, Floki Inu is yet another dog-meme-based cryptocurrency, but it’s in the running for viable metaverse crypto — especially for those looking for any undervalued cryptocurrencies.
-The currency is named after Elon Musk’s dog, which is a Shiba Inu — also the name of another crypto project.
+Yes, floki inu is yet another dog-meme-based cryptocurrency, but it’s in the running for viable metaverse crypto — especially for those looking for undervalued cryptocurrencies.
+The currency is named after Elon Musk’s dog, which is a shiba inu — also the name of another crypto project.

 The project’s website says that it aims to combine memes with real-world use cases.
-It also says that it will launch a game and an NFT marketplace as well as a content and education platform.
-This is a project that is still in the making, but that hasn’t stopped people from buying the FLOKI tokens.
+It also says that it will launch a game and an NFT marketplace, as well as a content and education platform.
+This is a project that is still in the making, but that hasn’t stopped over 400,000 people from buying the FLOKI tokens.

 6. Metahero (HERO)